 NTSTATUS LdrOpenImageFileOptionsKey ( PUNICODE_STRING lpImageFile, BOOLEAN bWow64, HANDLE *phKey);

-The Wow64 argument is TRUE to get the key from the Wow6432Node branch.
+The bWow64 argument is non-zero to get the key from the Wow6432Node branch.
 This argument is ignored in version 6.1 and higher.

 The LdrOpenImageFileOptionsKey function is exported by name from NTDLL.DLL in version 5.2 starting from Windows Server 2003 SP1, and higher.